 Prep Your Tacos

 Once the veggies and meat are done, you can just about start building your tacos.
 It really helps if you create a station to assemble your tacos.
-I had a bowl of cheese ( pepper jack was my choice), the veggies, and the beef.
+I had a bowl of cheese ( pepper jack was my choice), veggies, and beef.

 The key to making these fried taco triangles is using the large flour shells and cutting them in half.
 I used a pizza cutter to cut mine in half, but a regular kitchen knife would work just as fine.